How to Set Social Media Goals for Your Business

 Regularly monitor your social media performance using social media management tools.
 Determine whether you have met your set goals and evaluate what's working and what’s not.
 If you don’t hit your targets, don't fret — adjust strategies, test new approaches and refine goals as necessary so you keep making progress!

 Following these steps, you can set social media goals that reflect your business objectives.
-Keep reading to find out the importance of KPIs when setting social media goals.
+Keep reading to find out the importance of social media KPIs when setting social media goals.

 Social media goal examples with KPIs